BrendanGasparin/100-days-of-code-2022/log.md

 **Thoughts:** I told Twitter I was going to work through the [Flexbox.io](https://flexbox.io) code-along videos, but these videos did not start the code from scratch and seemed to cover material I already knew, so I worked on my personal website instead.

 **Link(s) to work:** N/A (Did not update the live version of the personal website.)

+### Day 8: September 17, 2021

+**Today's Progress:** Worked on [personal website](https://brendangasparin.com).

+**Thoughts:** I really want to finish The Odin Project's Flexbox module, but it involves a lot of reading and video watching and playing Flex-based games, none of which is actually coding, and I have to make up 1 hour of coding per day to meet the challenge.
+So, because I am squeezed for time due to family, I worked on my personal website today instead of The Odin Project.
+Hoping to finish the Flexbox module later when I have more time to myself.

+**Link(s) to work:** [brendangasparin.com](https://brendangasparin.com)